 Typically banks do not specify a minimum or good CIBIL score when one applies for a loan.
 That said, the closer an applicant’s score is to 900, the better are his/her chances of having their loan application approved.

 Q25.
 What is the reason for my low CIBIL score?

 There can be a number of reasons for a low CIBIL score.
 The common causes may include:

 - Increased debt to credit ratio

 - Rejection of recent loan/credit card application

-Q28.
-Can I get loan with low CIBIL score?
+Q26.
+Can I get a loan with a low CIBIL score?

 Yes.
-Even though you might have to pay a higher interest rate or receive a lower loan amount, it is still possible to be approved for a loan with low CIBIL score as long as you meet the other eligibility criteria specified by the lender.
+Even though you may have to pay a higher interest rate or receive a lower loan amount, it is still possible to be approved for a loan with a low CIBIL score as long as you meet the other eligibility criteria specified by the lender.

-In case you find an error in your CIBIL report, you can raise a dispute by filling out and submitting the applicable form on the CIBIL website.
-While there are no charges for submitting the change request, you may be required to provide supporting documents in order to get your correction request approved.
+In case you find an error in your CIBIL report, you can raise a dispute with CIBIL.
+While CIBIL does not levy any charges for this service, you may be required to provide supporting documents in order to get your correction request approved.